-New capital's lavish mosque angers Egyptians facing poverty
+Egypt's new lavish mosque angers Egyptians facing poverty

 - Published